 Welcome to Station Hollywood.
 The permanent junction for the moving train of images.
 Its all about Movies, Myths built around them, the stories, the facts and all things unsaid.

-Rafisahab and OP Nayyar complimented each other over 30 years.
+Rafisahab and OP Nayyar complimented each other for over 30 years.

 The combination of OP Nayyar and Mohammad Rafi was like tea and milk.